siuwafong/team-beagle/README.md

+**Link**
+The app can be found on [link](https://happy-heyrovsky-5a1d90.netlify.app) (NOTE: at the moment the link only works on Firefox due to issues with storing cookies.
+This will be resolved at a later date)

 ## Loving Sitter

 Loving Sitter is a full-stack CRUD website that helps dog owners find dogsitters.
 Users can create accounts and find dogsitters based on their location and schedule.
 The site also includes real-timemessaging functionality between users for streamlined communication between dog owners and dogsitters.
 Payments to dogsitters is done using Stripe.
 Dog owners can submit reviews of dogsitters after receiving dogsitting services.